The Algorithm

 complete_write()

-First, I want to explain a little routine called complete_write
+First, I want to explain a little routine called complete_write.
+This function

 is true to its name and completes a write.